Sensors in the Wild: Selecting a Viable Site

 SIGNAL

 Is there cell service in the environment?
 IoT devices need a good quality LTE-M signal to communicate.
 Our devices transmit via AT&T, T-Mobile, or Verizon, whichever is the strongest signal in the area.
+If cell service is weak or non-existent, we propose satellite options.

 SAFETY